melodyma/wai-tutorials/source/navigation/flyout.html.erb.md

   - H4
 ---

-If the user should be able to access pages deep in the website’s structure, fly-out menus are frequently used to archive the desired effect.
+If there is a need to access pages deep in the website’s structure, fly-out menus are frequently used to allow this.
 Such fly-out menus are often called dropdown menus.

 As interactive components, fly-out menus need to be developed with accessibility in mind to make sure that they are operable using the keyboard as well.
-Hiding menu items not displayed from keyboards and assistive technologies makes sure that the menu can be easily navigated.
+Hiding menu items not displayed from assistive technologies makes sure that the menu can be easily navigated.
 For people with reduced dexterity it is also important that submenus don’t snap back immediately when the mouse leaves the clickable area.

 Usually the first-level menu items are links to individual pages whether they have a submenu or not.
-The submenu should then be duplicated as a secondary navigation on the linked web page to make sure that those pages are quickly reachable from there.
+The submenu should then be duplicated as a secondary navigation on the linked web page to make sure that those pages are easily reachable from there.
 Submenus are individual lists (`<ul>` or `<ol>`), nested in the parent’s list item (`<li>`).

 Items containing a submenu should be marked in a way that is obvious.
 In the following example, the SpaceBears menu item has a submenu: